diantyapitaloka/Tensor-Flow-Machine-Learning/README.md

 - The dataset was curated using a Pi Camera to capture diverse hand gestures against various backgrounds.
 Each image was then resized and normalized to ensure consistent input dimensions for the neural network.
 - A Lightweight Convolutional Neural Network (CNN) was chosen to provide high accuracy without taxing the Pi’s CPU.
 You likely utilized MobileNetV2 or a custom bottleneck architecture to maintain a high frame rate during inference.
 - A simple versioning system was established to track which specific augmentations and "edge case" images were added to each training iteration.
 This allowed for easy rollbacks to previous model versions if a new batch of data introduced unexpected bias or reduced the F1-score.
+- The images were captured as part of a hobby project where I developped a Rock-Paper-Scissors game using computer vision and machine learning on the Raspberry Pi.
 - The input pipeline included a rescaling layer to map pixel values from $[0, 255]$ to a range of $[-1, 1]$ or $[0, 1]$.
 This normalization ensured that the gradient descent process remained stable and converged faster by keeping the input features on a similar scale.
 - This dataset contains images of hand gestures from the Rock-Paper-Scissors game.
 - Real-Time Data Augmentation: To improve model robustness, the training pipeline utilized horizontal flipping and random rotations to simulate various hand orientations.
 This ensured the CNN could accurately recognize gestures regardless of whether the user was left-handed or right-handed.